Aparnap2/Aparnap2/README.md

 Email: <aparnapradhan343@gmail.com>

-Phone: +91 99075 52314
+Phone: +91 9907552314

 ### Follow Me

 [LinkedIn](https://www.linkedin.com/in/aparna-pradhan-06b882215/)

 [Twitter](https://x.com/Aparna_108_dev)

-# I look forward to connecting and collaborating with you!
+# I look forward to connecting and collaborating with you! to make your ____$ idea possible in reality .